 5. Take care of your underlying health issues.

 I live with celiac disease, an autoimmune disease that convinces my immune system to attack my gut lining.
-But drinking, hangovers, and second-day hangovers made me far less diligent with my gluten-free diet than I need to be to feel good.
-My sober lifestyle has created more space to do my own research, find nutritional deficiencies and other food sensitivities.
+Drinking, hangovers, and second-day hangovers made me far less diligent with my gluten-free diet than I need to be to feel good.
+My sober lifestyle has created more space to do my own research, find nutritional deficiencies, and other food sensitivities.
 The gut is considered the second brain and hosts 90% of serotonin production.
 So taking care of my body was also taking care of my mental health.
 My brain fog lifted and my depression eased up.

 6. Find your strengths and take up space as your authentic self.

 After I quit drinking, my therapist challenged me to write a list of accomplishments or character strengths that make me feel proud.
 I dodged the task for months because even the asking of it made me squirmy.
 As an echoist, I struggle with being confident in my strengths for fear that I come across as narcissistic, attention-seeking, or just plain arrogant.
 But acknowledging my strengths is an important facet of knowing who I am.
-And in doing so, I can confidently move away from my false self, which left me feeling drained and empty, and live into my true self, my sparked self
+And in doing so, I can confidently move away from my false self, which left me feeling drained and empty and live into my true self, my sparked self.

-Life coach and mindset mentor, Amanda Kudu, illuminates a perspective shift she experienced a couple of years into her alcohol-free lifestyle.
+Life coach and mindset mentor, Amanda Kudu illuminates a perspective shift she experienced a couple of years into her alcohol-free lifestyle.
 “I’d been so certain that I’d taken on drinking as an adolescent in order to fit in.
 When I took a closer look, I started drinking because I was afraid of standing out.
 I didn’t know how to shine and show up as my mystical, magical self.
 What better tool do we have to dull ourselves down than alcohol?
 As a result of being alcohol-free, I’ve been able to step into my authenticity and show up as the unique being I was born to be.
 The feeling is tremendously liberating and also gives me a competitive edge that cannot be matched.
 In a culture that is filled with people trying to ‘fit in’ standing out is an act of bravery.”